-The DESURBS project is making significant and novel advances regarding the design of urban spaces, as follows.
+The DESURBS project made significant and novel advances regarding the design of urban spaces.

-- An urban space security event database that includes incidents or ‘near misses’ that have (or might have) resulted in injury or loss of life, damage to urban spaces, the auxiliary infrastructures supporting those spaces, or the surrounding natural environment.
+An urban event database that includes incidents or ‘near misses’ that have (or might have) resulted in injury or loss of life, damage to urban spaces, the auxiliary infrastructures supporting those spaces, or the surrounding natural environment.

-- An integrated security and resilience (ISR) design framework that engages local stakeholders for identifying vulnerabilities and improving urban spaces with respect to security threats.
+An integrated security and resilience (ISR) design framework that allows local stakeholders to identify vulnerabilities and improve the resiliance of urban spaces with respect to security threats.

-- Comprehensive and generic supporting tools and methodologies including urban resilient design guidelines and quantitative risk and vulnerability assessment models, tools and technologies to facilitate the qualitative ISR assessment process.
+Comprehensive and generic supporting tools and methodologies.
+This includes urban resilient design guidelines and quantitative risk and vulnerability assessment modelsi.
+Additionally, tools and technologies to facilitate the qualitative ISR assessment process were developed.

 DESURBS has received EC research funding.